bioinf-mcb/Metagenomic-DeepFRI/README.md

 ## 🔍 Overview
 Proteins perform most of the work of living cells.
 Amino acid sequence and structural features of proteins determine a wide range of functions: from binding specificity and conferring mechanical stability, to catalysis of biochemical reactions, transport, and signal transduction.
 DeepFRI is a neural network designed to predict protein function within the framework of the Gene Ontology (GO).
 The exponential growth in the number of available protein sequences, driven by advancements in low-cost sequencing technologies and computational methods (e.g. gene prediction), has resulted in a pressing need for efficient software to facilitate the annotation of protein databases.
-Metagenomic-DeepFRI addresses such need, building upon efficient libraries.
+Metagenomic-DeepFRI addresses such needs, building upon efficient libraries.
 It incorporates novel databases of predicted structures (AlphaFold, ESMFold, MIP, etc.) and improves runtimes of DeepFRI by [2-12 times](https://github.com/bioinf-mcb/Metagenomic-DeepFRI/blob/main/weight_convert/onnx_vs_tf2.png)!

 ### 📋 Pipeline stages

-1. Search proteins similar to query in PDB and supplied `FoldComp` databases with `MMSeqs2`.
+1. Search proteins similar to query in PDB and supply `FoldComp` databases with `MMSeqs2`.
 2. Find the best alignment among `MMSeqs2` hits using `PyOpal`.
 3. Align target protein contact map to query protein with unknown structure.
-4. Run `DeepFRI` with structure if it was found in database, otherwise run `DeepFRI` with sequence only.
+4. Run `DeepFRI` with the structure if found in the database, otherwise run `DeepFRI` with sequence only.

 ### 🛠️ Built With